KasteM34/test_app_spring/README.md

 On server side, you need to have RedHat 7 or CentOS 7.

-You need as well a user that will accept your ssh key (in your authorized_keys) and sudoers to execute some commands as superuser.
+You need as well a user that will accept your ssh public key (manually on /home/RemoteUser/authorized_keys or using ssh-copy-id) and be sudoers to execute some commands as superuser.

 ### Add server ip and user to your ansible host file.